seokhyeonSong/PowL---Pet-s-own-bowL/README.md

 ## Retraining (optional)
 This can be skipped<br>
-to retrain the features of dogs, you can use this code<br>
+To retrain the features of dogs, you can use this code<br>

     python retraining.py --image_dir /dog_images